On the sizes of large subgraphs of the binomial random graph: Proof of Theorem

 \subsubsection{Exploiting the first part of the supplementary set}

-Here, we assume that the above algorithm constructs the desired set $U$ (this happens with a probability at least $\gamma$) of size $m$, and all the below events are conditioned by this event.
-Since all the below events are defined by edges chosen independently of $G(n,p)|_{\tilde V_{\tilde n}}$, we are still working with independent Bernoulli random variables.\\
+Here, we assume that the above algorithm constructs the desired set $U$ (this happens with probability at least $\gamma-o(1)$) of size $m$, and all the events below are conditioned by this event.
+Since all the events below are defined by edges chosen independently of $G(n,p)|_{\tilde V_{\tilde n}}$, we are still working with independent Bernoulli random variables.\\